cris-maillo/crismaillo/src/components/Texts/articles/london-guide.md

 - Black Axe Mangal (one of my favourites, always really interesting menu)
 - The Compton Arms (has chef residencies)
 - MeatLiquor (good burgers)
+- The Tamil Prince
 - Tofu Vegan (I haven't been but apparently really good)

 Closer to Angel station, you'll find Camden Passage which is a beautiful street full of little local shops.
 From there, the walk east from the canal is very green, and you might be lucky enough to end up at Towpath for brunch (beware of queues).

 ##### Stoke Newington
-Stoke Newington's main attraction (in my opinion), is Church Street (confirm name).
+Stoke Newington's main attraction (in my opinion), is Stoke Newington Church Street.
 Semi-pedestrianised, it is a lovely street to spend a morning walking through.
 It's full of stores so make sure you leave plenty of time to browse.

-On the way to or back from Stoke Newington, I'd recommend stopping at (?).
-Here you'll find Jolene (amazing pastries, somehow even better for dinner) and three little local shops for great produce (Stella's (butcher which doubles as a listening bar), Oeno Maris (maybe a bit overpriced), and ???).
+On the way to or back from Stoke Newington, I'd recommend stopping at Newington Green.
+Here you'll find Jolene (amazing pastries, somehow even better dinner menu) and three little local shops for great produce (Stella's (butcher which doubles as a listening bar), Oeno Maris (maybe a bit overpriced), and Newington Green Fruits & Veg).

-Further away, in Finsbury Park you can also find Four Legs, a pub that somehow had the best burger and best ravioli I'd ever had.
+Further away, in Finsbury Park, you can also find Four Legs, a pub that somehow had the best burger and best ravioli I'd ever had.

 #### Camden
 Don't.